 Broadsheet was the perfect platform to spread the word about Filipino food to the masses, especially to the foodies in Melbourne.
 Though it was a slimmed down version compared to this post, the aim was simple – to introduce my favourite cuisine (not biased much? lol) and provide ways in which readers can engage with by telling them where to get it around town and yasssss, where to get a 20 KG Lechon!
 People seemed to have really connected with the story as it reached the #1 position on the top 5 most popular stories for days!
 Eep!
 And yep, the feast pictured below was shot during the photo shoot at Filipino food master’s HQ; Dahon Gourmet Tea Lounge in South Melbourne.
 Update 13 Nov….Sadly, Dahon will be closing its doors on November 24th so if you want your Lechon Kawali fix, I’d suggest heading down there pronto.
 Personally, I’m going to miss their true to Filipino style hospitality and of course, their wonderfully presented dishes. *I cry*

-My prayers go out to everyone affected and am hoping that my relatives are safe also.
+The tragic events that have taken place back home nearly prevented me from posting this but it was something that was said by many tweeps on twitter that gave me the inspiration to keep on pressing on and finish writing it, that read – “We Filipinos are stronger than any typhoon” My prayers go out to everyone affected and am hoping that my relatives are safe also.
 With communication lines down, it’s the unknown that’s the hardest to deal with.
 I’m trying not to think about the fact that it is the strongest typhoon to hit earth this year and can’t help but feel for the people back home who have had to endure yet another major calamity in a span of a year.
+You may have noticed the ‘donate’ banner on the side of my blog.
+Please spread the word and help out if you can.
+Thank you.

 Have you signed up for updates from Food Rehab?
 Get on the list and I’ll do my best to keep us learning about none-other than glorious, GLORIOUS food!
 Also, follow me on Facebook or Twitter if you have either of those addictive things.